wadeallen3030-dotcom/Superstore-Sales/README.md

 # Project background

-Apex Retail Solutions Inc. is a global e-commerce and logistics aggregator.
+Superstore Sales Inc. is a global e-commerce and logistics aggregator.
 The company manages a vast catalog ranging from Furniture to Technology across four major international regions.

 While the 2014–2017 period showed strong top-line sales growth, the company faced a "Profitability Paradox".
 Aggressive market expansion led to several critical pain points: